qouteall/imm_ptl_wiki_copy/Config-Options.md

 Defines the maximum loading radius of indirect chunk loading through portals.
 Turning it down means that fewer chunks will be loaded when a player approaches a portal thus increase server performance.

+## Other Client-Side Configurations
+### Compatibility Render Mode
+If it's enabled, the portal rendering algorithm that avoids using the stencil buffer will be used and portal-in-portal cannot be rendered.
+If you see portals through walls with OptiFine shaders enabled then you should enable this option.

+### Render Yourself in Portal
+...

+### Pure Mirror
+If enabled, the glass texture on mirrors will not be rendered.

+### Cross Portal Entity Rendering
+If disabled, the entities that are touching a portal will look clipped.
+However, sometimes cross portal entity rendering may cause rendering issues.

+### Check GL Error
+Used for debugging.

+## Other Server-Side Configurations
+### Enable Alternate Dimensions
+...

+### Longer Reach in Creative
+...

+### Teleportation Debug
+Used for debugging.

+### Portal Searching Range
+The range that the existing portal frame is being searched in when lighting a portal.